 Mission Housing Development Corporation is a drug free work place as required by the “Drug-Free Workplace Act of 1988.”

 Compensation: $26.00/hour to $28.00/hour, DOE; medical, dental, vision & retirement plan

 To Apply: Send cover letter and resume to email@example.com.

 About the Company

 Mission Housing Development Corporation is a private non-profit housing developer founded in 1971.
-Mission Housing develops high-quality, well-managed, affordable, sustainable communities that promote the self-sufficiency of low and moderate income families, seniors, and persons with diverse needs and offers technical assistance to service providers to help them develop affordable housing that meets the needs of special populations with a comprehensive vision of community.
-We own approximately 44 affordable housing buildings serving over 3,300 residents with diverse ethnic and cultural backgrounds in San Francisco’s Mission District.
+Mission Housing develops high-quality, well-managed, affordable, sustainable communities that promote the self-sufficiency of low- and moderate-income families, seniors, and persons with diverse needs and offers technical assistance to service providers to help them develop affordable housing that meets the needs of special populations with a comprehensive vision of community.
+We own approximately 43 affordable housing buildings serving over 3,500 families and individuals with diverse ethnic and cultural backgrounds in San Francisco’s Mission District.